Planning family holidays with children

 If your children are younger, you can come up with a basic plan and give them some options to choose from.

-Although holidays are exciting, some kids do get nervous about the break from routine.
+Although holidays are exciting, some children do get nervous about the break from routine.
 Talking about holiday plans is also a good way to help them settle into the idea and reduce anxiety.

-Check that the beach is patrolled by lifeguards and the tides are predictable for safe swimming.
+Check that beaches are patrolled by lifeguards and the tides are predictable for safe swimming.
 Many beaches have rockpools or other areas that are good for small children, but check first that there’s nothing dangerous in them.
+And always supervise your child around water.

 Don’t forget to pack buckets, spades, balls and bats to play with on the beach.
 A pair of old runners can be useful for climbing through rocks.